 Wingtags allow all of us to identify and learn about individual birds.
 We encourage everyone who sees a Turkey with wingtags to report their sighting using the Wingtags app – even if it’s the same bird day after day, we are interested!
 This information helps us learn about individual bird’s and the populations behaviour.

-In addition to reporting wingtag sightings using the Wingtags app we are asking you to report sightings of Turkeys, their communal nocturnal roosts and their breeding mounds to: Report A Turkey or email@example.com.
+In addition to reporting wingtag sightings using the Wingtags app we are asking you to report sightings of Turkeys, their communal nocturnal roosts and their breeding mounds to: the BRUSHTURKEYS app or website, Report A Turkey or email@example.com.
 We’ve joked that there is a ‘Turkey tsumani’ spreading across suburban Sydney, your observations will help us quantify where the birds are located and how they are adapting to survive in the suburbs.

 This project commenced in late 2017 when Matthew Hall started his PhD at Sydney University in collaboration with the Royal Botanic Garden and Taronga Zoo.